kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-challenges.md

 ---

 ### Saving Pages
-By far the hardest challenge with `QM` was saving and re-editing mocks. it was _the_ critical feature necessary for widespread adoption.
+By far the hardest challenge with `Quick Mocks` (`QM`) was saving and re-editing mocks. it was _the_ critical feature necessary for widespread adoption.
 My dream was to save websites as a _single file_ which could be shared and easily re-edited.
 In the end it wasn't technically hard, but it took a long time to perfect.

 Websites are dynamic and multi-content beasts.
 Often they have dozens of external images, stylesheets, Iframes, you name it.